vipinkarthikeyan/cost-sensitive-policy/readme.md

 which describes how likely an observation is given the true goal.

-In our implementation, we approximate this step using a language model.
+In the implementation, I approximate this step using a language model.

 Given:
 - a user instruction